KiraResari/ceal-chronicler-f/Protocol.md

 - [ ] can be connected to other locations
   - [ ] adjacent locations
   - [x] by clicking on linked locations, you can jump to them
+    - [x] Buttons of locations that do not presently exist are clicked-out and unclickable
   - [ ] parent and child locations
     - [x] parent location is being displayed
     - [x] parent location can be edited